Logistics & transport – leveraging potential in pricing and sales

 Challenges facing the logistics industry

-The logistics and transportation industry is undergoing profound change.
-Global uncertainties, volatile markets, rising energy and personnel costs, and ambitious sustainability requirements are bringing about lasting changes to business models and operational processes.
-At the same time, digitalization, automation, and new competitors are driving the pace of innovation.
-In this environment, the ability to manage networks, sales, and pricing based on data is crucial for sustainably increasing efficiency, growth, and margins.
-Prof. Roll & Pastuch supports logistics companies in systematically optimizing commercial excellence and securing long-term competitive advantages.
+The logistics and transport industry is undergoing profound change.
+Global uncertainty, volatile markets, rising energy and labor costs, and ambitious sustainability requirements are reshaping business models and operational processes for the long term.
+At the same time, digitalization, automation, and new market entrants are accelerating the pace of innovation.
+In this environment, the ability to manage networks, sales, and pricing based on data is becoming a decisive factor in sustainably improving efficiency, growth, and margins.
+Prof. Roll & Pastuch supports logistics companies in systematically optimizing commercial excellence and securing long-term competitive advantage.

-To remain profitable in the long term, logistics companies must take their sales and pricing to the next level of excellence – in a data-driven, differentiated, and value-oriented manner.
-The following nine levers form the basis for successful topline optimization.
+To remain sustainably profitable, logistics providers must take their sales and pricing capabilities to the next level of excellence data-driven, differentiated, and value-based.
+The following nine levers provide the foundation for successfully optimizing your topline.

-1. Utilizing data, CRM, and analytics in sales
+1. Use data, CRM, and analytics to drive sales

-Modern CRM systems, linked operational data, forecasting models, and AI-based lead scoring enable fact-based sales management.
-Churn analyses, conversion pipelines, and prioritized opportunity lists increase efficiency, reduce unprofitable activities, and reveal cross-selling and upselling potential.
-This use of data creates a scalable, repeatable sales process.
+Modern CRM systems, connected operational data, forecasting models, and AI-based lead scoring enable fast, fact-based sales steering.
+Churn analysis, conversion pipelines, and prioritized opportunity lists increase efficiency, reduce unprofitable activities, and uncover cross-selling and upselling potential.
+This data-driven approach creates a scalable, repeatable sales process.

-Transparency at the database level for each order, shipment, route, or customer is the basis of any effective pricing strategy.
-Systematic profitability analyses reveal cross-subsidies, identify margin leaks, and expose uninvoiced additional services.
-Automated surcharges, standardized rates, and clear decision-making rules ensure sustainably better price quality and significantly higher margins.
+Visibility into unit revenues and contribution margins by order, shipment, route, and customer forms the basis of effective pricing.
+Systematic profitability analyses make cross-subsidization visible, identify margin leakage, and uncover unbilled additional services.
+Automated surcharges, standardized rate structures, and clear decision rules lead to sustainably higher pricing quality and significantly improved margins.

-Network-based pricing logic combines capacity, demand, and profitability.
-Analyses show which relationships are structurally profitable, where losses occur, and which customers improve or worsen network utilization.
-Capacity pricing enables targeted control of demand and revenue, reduces unprofitable traffic, and strengthens operational stability.
+Network-based pricing models connect capacity, demand, and profitability.
+Analyses reveal which routes are structurally profitable, where losses are generated, and which customers improve or reduce network utilization.
+Capacity-based pricing enables more targeted management of demand and earnings, reduces unprofitable traffic, and enhances operational stability.

-4. Sharpen customer segmentation and key account management
+4. Refine customer segmentation and key account management

-Customer segmentation based on potential, profitability, industry, and service requirements enables targeted support.
-Professional KAM defines growth strategies, business reviews, service modules, and value propositions for key accounts.
-B and C customers are efficiently supported via inside sales, self-service models, and standardized rates.
-Structured role models increase efficiency and strengthen customer loyalty.
+Customer segmentation based on potential, profitability, industry, and service requirements enables targeted customer management and more effective steering.
+Professional key account management defines growth strategies, business reviews, service components, and value propositions for key accounts, while B- and C-customers are served efficiently through inside sales, self-service models, and standardized pricing structures.
+Clearly defined roles across business development, contact management, proposal management, and aftersales increase efficiency and strengthen customer retention.

-The next step is to identify and implement suitable digital tools based on structured requirements (sales digitization).
-These range from lead tracking software to chat bots, CPQ solutions, CRM, and BI tools.
+The next step is to identify and implement the right digital tools based on structured requirements as part of the digital transformation of sales – ranging from lead-tracking software and chatbots to CPQ solutions, CRM platforms, and BI tools.

 5. Introduce dynamic and differentiated pricing

-Dynamic pricing models combine utilization, demand, market trends, historical patterns, and external signals.
-Pricing engines automate spot prices, identify opportunities, and increase network utilization.
-Differentiated and performance-based pricing rules enable higher price quality, faster responsiveness, and lower distribution costs—especially in the highly fragmented spot business.
+Dynamic pricing models integrate capacity utilization, demand, market trends, historical patterns, and external signals.
+Pricing engines automate spot pricing, identify revenue opportunities, and improve network utilization.
+Differentiated, performance-based pricing rules lead to better pricing quality, faster response times, and lower sales costs – especially in the highly fragmented spot business.

-Large tenders determine market share and profitability.
-Modern tender processes include bid desks, deal scoring, peer pricing, scenario calculations, and structured negotiation logic.
-This allows risks to be assessed, optimal price ranges to be defined, and win rates to be increased—without losing margins.
-Prioritizing the most profitable tenders frees up resources and increases efficiency.
+Major tenders have a decisive impact on market share and profitability.
+Modern tender processes rely on bid desks, deal scoring, peer pricing, scenario modeling, and structured negotiation approaches.
+This enables companies to assess risks, define optimal pricing corridors, and improve win rates — without eroding margins.
+Prioritizing the most profitable tenders reduces resource strain and increases efficiency.

-All measures must be supported by intelligent incentive systems for sales staff.
-These should reflect the complex sales targets as simply as possible and with a direct link between performance and remuneration.
+All of these measures should be supported by intelligent incentive systems for sales teams.
+These systems should reflect the multiple objectives in sales as simply as possible, with a clear and direct link between performance and compensation.

-Small customers are an often underestimated growth driver.
-Digital portals, automated pricing models, and efficient digital back-office services significantly reduce customer service costs.
-A segmented small customer strategy distinguishes between potential customers and standard accounts, increases revenue, and frees up the sales force for strategic customer service.
+Small customers are often an underestimated growth driver.
+Digital portals, automated pricing models, and an efficient digital inside sales setup can significantly reduce service costs.
+A segmented small-customer strategy differentiates between high-potential customers and standard accounts, increases revenue, and frees up field sales resources for strategic account management.

 8. Monetize service pricing and service modules

-Many additional services—from notifications about time slots and handling to value-added services—are not priced consistently.
-Structured service pricing defines service components, calculates their costs and benefits, and creates transparent surcharge models.
-This leads to additional revenue, greater differentiation, and improved price enforcement.
+Many additional services –ranging from delivery notifications and delivery time windows to special handling, peak-time deliveries, and value-added services – are still not priced systematically.
+A structured service pricing approach defines individual service modules, evaluates their costs and benefits, and establishes transparent surcharge models.
+The result is additional revenue, greater differentiation, and stronger pricing power.

 9. Embed value selling

-Value-based selling strengthens price enforcement and customer loyalty.
-Sales playbooks, ROI models, use cases, and benefit arguments help to clearly quantify added value such as reliability, transparency, process cost reduction, and sustainability.
-This shifts the focus from price competition to a value-based dialogue and sustainably higher margins.
+Value-based selling strengthens price realization and customer loyalty.
+Sales playbooks, ROI models, customer value calculators, use cases, and value-based arguments help clearly quantify benefits such as reliability, transparency, lower process costs, and sustainability.
+This shifts the focus from price competition toward a value-based dialogue that supports sustainably higher margins.

 Conclusion: Strategic pricing and digital sales as success factors

-The logistics industry is under increasing pressure from costs, competition, regulations, and innovation.
-At the same time, efficient capacity management is becoming a key success factor.
-Traditional pricing is no longer enough to remain profitable.
-Modern tender processes with bid desks, deal scoring, and structured negotiation logic increase the win rate and protect margins.
-Digital small customer management reduces support costs and segments according to potential, relieving the sales force of strategic tasks.
-Service pricing monetizes additional services such as notifications and value-added services, creating transparency and additional revenue.
-Value selling focuses on the added value for customers, supported by sales playbooks and ROI models.
-Prof. Roll & Pastuch helps companies establish data-based pricing strategies and sales methods, leading to higher margins, increased efficiency, and sustainable growth.
+The logistics industry is facing growing cost pressure, intensifying competition, increasing regulatory requirements, and a rising pace of innovation.
+At the same time, the efficient management of capacity is becoming a critical success factor.
+To remain profitable, traditional pricing approaches are no longer sufficient.
+Modern tender processes with bid desks, deal scoring, and structured negotiation logic increase win rates while protecting margins.
+Digital small-customer management reduces service costs and segments accounts by potential, freeing up field sales teams to focus on strategic priorities.
+Service pricing monetizes additional services such as delivery notifications and value-added services, creating transparency and additional revenue.
+Value selling puts customer value at the center of the sales conversation, supported by sales playbooks and ROI models.
+Prof. Roll & Pastuch helps companies establish data-driven pricing strategies and sales approaches that lead to higher margins, greater efficiency, and sustainable growth.

-Learn more about your pricing and sales potential in the logistics and transportation industry
+Learn more about your pricing and sales potential in the logistics & transportation industry

 We are happy to answer any questions you may have and provide further information.